jeff0167/Data_And_Things/README.md

 - the different data types
 - how to choose the correct test
 - understand the assumptions of linear regression
+- What is predict proba?
+- Exercises in classification 2, lots of questions about scalar
 - more

 # Homework